Conformal Data-driven Control of Stochastic Multi-Agent Systems under Collaborative Signal Temporal Logic Specifications: STL Control Synthesis

 \begin{lemma}{\cite[Prop.
-1]{KordabadTAC2025}} For any STL specification $\phi$ with predicate functions satisfying Assumption~\ref{ass:predicate}, the robustness function $\rho^{\phi}(\bm{z}(0{:}N){+}\bm{e}(0{:}N))$ is Lipschitz continuous with respect to $\bm{e}(0{:}N)=(e(0),\ldots,e(N))$, with Lipschitz constant $L_{\phi}$ obtained as the maximum Lipschitz constant of the predicate functions appearing in $\phi$. \end{lemma}
+1]{KordabadTAC2025}} For any STL formula $\phi$ with Lipschitz continuous predicate functions, the robustness function $\rho^{\phi}(\bm{z}(0{:}N){+}\bm{e}(0{:}N))$ is Lipschitz continuous, with Lipschitz constant $L_{\phi}$ obtained as the maximum Lipschitz constant of the predicate functions appearing in $\phi$. \end{lemma}